lwhsu/freebsd-git-docs/URLs.md

 ## Web-based repository browser

-The FreeBSD project currently uses cgit as the web-based repository browser: https://cgit.freebsd.org/ The URL of the indivirual repository is at: https://cgit.freebsd.org/${repo}/
+The FreeBSD project currently uses cgit as the web-based repository browser: https://cgit.freebsd.org/ The URL of the individual repository is at: https://cgit.freebsd.org/${repo}/

 ## For Users